Syntomic cycle classes and prismatic Poincar\'e duality: Weighted homotopy invariance of cohomologies

-First we discuss the Hodge cohomology.
+\begin{remark} Note that the assignment $R\mapsto(\D(R),\L_{R/A})$ is a big \'etale sheaf over $A$ of pointed categories, and the above definition for $\L_{Z/A}$ is just Remark \ref{valsta} expanded, so $\L_{-/A}$ takes colimits to limits of pushforwards, and so do $\L_{-/Y}$ and $\L_{X\times_Y-/-}$.
+In particular, to compute $\L_{Z/A}$, one can write $Z$ as a colimit of affines and take the limit just along these affines, rather than take the whole limit as in the definition.
+Similarly, one can replace the limit in the definition of $\L_{X/Y}$ by a smaller one, as long as the colimit of the affines is $Y$. \end{remark}

 Let $A$ be a ring and $R=\bigoplus_{n\in\Z}R_n$ be a graded $A$-algebra, considered as acted by $\G_m$ naturally by the grading.
-In the following proposition, we view quasicoherent sheaves over $\spec(R)/\G_m$ as graded modules of $R$.
+In the following proposition, we view quasicoherent sheaves over $\spec(R)/\G_m$ as graded modules of $R$, for example by \cite[Theorem 4.1]{mou} and \cite[Proposition 2.5.1.2]{sag}.